arnaudin/personal-homepage-v2-material/_posts/2016-01-01-hello-world.markdown

 date:   2016-01-01 06:00:00
 categories: blog
 author: Ryan Arnaudin
 blurb: Welcome to my new website.
+Expect updates in the coming weeks.
 image: img/post-hello-hero.jpg
 ---
 Welcome to my freshly updated home on the Internet.